moullas/MQTTPerformanceMon/README.md

 * Provides status information back on the MQTT status topic with the NodeMCU runtime info

 A 1 second delay is included in the init.lua file that breaks script execution if the flash button is pressed.

+The NodeMCU should survive both the WiFi going down or the MQTT broker getting disconnected, both events should result in automatic reconnection.

 ## Prerequisites ##
 * You need to have a functioning MQTT broker running in the network, Mosquitto is used and tested